-The Military of Krasny-Volny is composed of an army, navy, air force, and a special forces component.
+The Krasny-Volnan Armed Forces are composed of an army, navy, air force, and a special forces component.
 As of 2009 it is organized as a fully professional standing army under the Ministry of Defence with the aim of protecting and defending Krasny sovereignty.
 The military currently maintains a force of 5,400 active duty members.
 Conscription has been introduced, but is only very loosely enforced.

 Ranks of the Krasny Military in Ascending Order:

 7. Offiziersstellvertreter (Warrant Officer)

 8. Leutnant (Second Lieutenant)